apache/airflow/.github/SECURITY.md

 Airflow core package is released separately from provider packages.
 While Airflow comes with ``constraints`` which describe which version of providers have been tested when the version of Airflow was released, the users of Airflow are advised to install providers independently from Airflow core when they want to apply security fixes found and released in providers.
-Therefore the issues found and fixed in providers do not apply to Airflow core package.
-There are also airflow providers released by 3rd-parties, but the Airflow community is not responsible for releasing and announcing security vulnerabilities in them, this is handled entirely by the 3rd-parties that release their own providers.
+Therefore, the issues found and fixed in providers do not apply to the Airflow core package.
+There are also Airflow providers released by 3rd-parties, but the Airflow community is not responsible for releasing and announcing security vulnerabilities in them, this is handled entirely by the 3rd-parties that release their own providers.